sebastus/Curtain-Wall-Modules/aks/README.md

 &nbsp;
 # Changes you need to make

-Once added to your environment, update the subnet used in the module.
+Once added to your environment, update the subnet used in the invocation script.

 The AKS cluster is deployed to a network with NSG rules in place to restrict traffic.
 If you add Ingress resources to the cluster you will need to add NSG rules to allow inbound traffic.

+&nbsp;
+# References to other module outputs

+- resource_group
+- azurerm_container_registry
+- well_known_subnets

 &nbsp;
 # What does the module change